Skip to Content

 The virtual capabilities include:

-• Can be paired with a mobile device using the earth mate app
+• It can be paired with a mobile device using the Earth Mate app

 • Access to downloadable maps, U.S. NOAA charts, and color aerial imagery